Table of Contents

 What is CIAM?

 CIAM solutions are built to handle authentication, identity management, and access control for your organization’s external identities, which means users accessing your systems outside of your business.
 These could include customers, free end users, contractors, suppliers, and partners.
+Examples of CIAM solutions in the real world include:

 At the foundation, CIAM safeguards who has access to sensitive information and verifies identities against stored credentials.
-Each different user will have varying authorization levels.
+Each user will have varying authorization levels.

 End users of your systems and apps initially interact with CIAM through the signup process and later on when their identity is confirmed during login.
 Some CIAM processes include collecting names, phone numbers, emails, and any relevant information, storing that data in a secure system, governing authentication procedures for users (e.g., MFA and biometrics), checking login attempts against stored credentials, and deciding which data different users have access to.